-Not only will you get an amazing view, but you’ll be educated about these beautiful creatures by the naturalists that are on-board.
+Not only will you get an amazing view, but you’ll be educated about these beautiful creatures by the naturalists who are on board your Kauai whale tour.

-Booking a whale watching tour early in the day is your best bet.
+Booking a whale-watching tour early in the day is your best bet, as that is typically the best time of day to see whales in Kauai.
 However, each day is different and it’s mainly dependent on the weather.

 The next thing you would need to focus on is getting the right boat.
 Inflatable rafts are fast and can offer you a thrilling ride, but it isn’t safe for young children or people with back problems.

-You’ll also need to keep your head on a swivel, because the whales won’t just pop up in front of the vessel, they often pop up behind as well.
-So using the boat like a clock is advised by captains.
+You’ll also need to keep your head on a swivel because the whales won’t just pop up in front of the vessel, they often pop up behind as well.
+So using the boat as a clock is advised by captains.

-When a humpback whale flukes and you see their tail, it means that they’ll go under water.
-Adult humpback whales can hold their breath for up to 45 minutes.
+When a humpback whale flukes and you see its tail, it means that it’ll go underwater.
+Adult whales can hold their breath for up to 45 minutes.

-So, going somewhere else to look for the humpbacks would be a better idea than to wait for them to come back up to breathe.
+So, going somewhere else to look for these massive and magnificent creatures would be a better idea than waiting for them to come back up to breathe.